ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 code should select a single device if the mouse is over that device.
 It should store that device somewhere and change to the `Connecting` state.
 The code below creates a new `Link` model and stores the `selected_device` in that object.
 The `new_link` object is stored in the `controller.scope` for later use in the FSM.
+Finally the event handler changes state using `controller.changeState` to change the state of the FSM to `Connecting`.

 Event handlers must start with the prefix of `on` and a suffix of the name of the messsage type.
 The special functions `start` and `end` do not follow this rule nor do